What is Virology?

-Virology deals with a study of various types of viruses including agents, submicroscopic, parasitic particle of genetic material that are present in the protein coat.
+Virology is the branch of microbiology which mainly deals with a study of various types of viruses, including their characteristics, agents, submicroscopic, parasitic, viral diseases and particle of genetic material that are present in the protein coat.

 Virology is a stream of science that mainly focuses on its aspects such as their immunity, the ability to destroy or infect the host cells, their evolution, classification, structure, composition, several ways of infecting, different ways of culturing them, their use in laboratory, various methods to isolate them and their physiology.

 Viruses are non-cellular microscopic organisms, which are composed of genetic material and protein that can invade living cells.
 They belong to the family of viridae and Genus of a virus.

 - They do not have an organized cell structure.